Absence of covariant singularities in pure gravity: Introduction

 This paper is organised as follows.
 In Section~\ref{Ssuper}, we review coordinate singularities in spacetime and use the same reasoning to classify singularities in field space.
 In Section~\ref{Sexample}, we review one known example, namely the Hawking-Turok instanton, where singularities can be removed by field redefinitions.
 These removable field-space singularities motivate the search of a more general formalism, which we start to develop in the rest of the paper.
 We show in Section~\ref{Ssingularity} that the assumptions in the Hawking-Penrose theorem are not invariant under field redefinitions, urging the investigation of singularities in the field space.
 Section~\ref{Sgeometry} is devoted to the geometry of field space for pure gravity, which is then used to study singularities in a field-covariant way.
 We discuss our results in Section~\ref{Sconc}.

 Before continuing, we must remark a potential source of confusion due to the differences in nomenclature adopted in the literature when it comes to the space of all fields.
 Field space, superspace, space of histories, configuration space and functional space usually refer to some notion of ``set of all fields''.
 Sometimes these terms are used interchangeably and other times they are used with different meanings, {\em e.g.}~superspace might refer to the space of three-dimensional fields in the ADM formalism~\cite{ADM} or the space of fields defined on the entire four-dimensional spacetime.
 To avoid misunderstandings, throughout this paper we shall adopt the term ``field space'' to denote the set of all possible field configurations in the entire spacetime manifold.
-This set is infinite dimensional and it is not restricted to solutions of the classical equations of motion.
-The adjectives ``functional'' and ``field-space'', as in ``functional tensor'' or ``field-space tensor'', shall both be used interchangeably to refer to objects or concepts in the field space.
+This set is infinite dimensional and is not restricted to solutions of the classical equations of motion.~\footnote{As we shall see below, field-space singularities will correspond to points in field space that are solutions of some equations of motion.
+The formalism is nonetheless general and independent of the particular theory that one has in mind.} The adjectives ``functional'' and ``field-space'', as in ``functional tensor'' or ``field-space tensor'', shall both be used interchangeably to refer to objects or concepts in the field space.